fbab/cdli-gh.github.io/pages/dev-notes.md

 └── Pre-processing

-&nbsp;&nbsp;*Anything related to pre-processing (homogenization of the corpus pre-annotation and tools to work with the unannotated textual information), including sign and word tokens lists, the lexicon, preferred readings, etc. Tags should be applied uniformly and all bibliographic entries cleaned.*
+&nbsp;&nbsp;*Anything related to pre-processing (homogenization of the corpus pre-annotation and tools to work with the unannotated textual information), including sign and word tokens lists, the lexicon, preferred readings, etc.*

 &nbsp;&nbsp;&nbsp;&nbsp;├── archives
 &nbsp;&nbsp;&nbsp;&nbsp;├── ATF Checker